siddhesh1983/demo-repo/README.md

 ## Local Development

-1- Open the new HTML file.
+1- Open the new HTML file.git status new changes